rain22324/rain22324/README.md

 ### Hi there! 👋 I'm rain~
-### a Front-end Engineer
+### A Front-end engineer

-- 🌱 I’m currently learning React&Uniapp&three.js...
+🌱 I’m currently learning React&Uniapp&three.js...
+❤️ I like playing badminton and lol